saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 ![screenshot](images/Crowdin_files.png)

-The main folder is called **master** and it contains a folder called **en** where you'll find all of the project folders and files that need translating.
-Below, we explain what to do with the **images folder**, the **resources folder**, the **yml file** and the **markdown files**.
+The main folder is called **master** and it contains a folder called **en** where you'll find all of the project folders and files that need translating:

+- **Images** folder contains graphic files and videos/gifs that visualise the various steps in the project instructions.
+Graphic files should be translated whenever they contain text.
+- **Resources** folder contains files with the project's initial code (if any) that learners begin with, as well as the finished project file.
+The files are made available for those who cannot complete the projects online so they have to be translated.
+- **yml file** - add description of what yml file does.
+- **markdown (.md) files** contain the textual instructions for learners that are displayed on the website.
+They **should be translated**.

+Below, we explain how to approach translating these different files.

-## images folder
+## Graphic files

 This folder contains graphic files and videos/gifs that visualise the various steps in the project instructions.
 Graphic files should be translated whenever they contain text.

-- For Python and Web Development projects, graphic files will mostly include screenshots of Trinket so please use your translated Trinket.
-The Trinket only contains initial code (or no code at all) so you will have to recreate some of the steps - please follow the project instructions.
+- Most of the time, images will show the project code or the results of the code being executed:

 ![screenshot](images/Crowdin_image_html.png)